+- Advanced Mechanics

+- Electromagnetism

-The Year 12 course consists of four modules.
-Module 5 Advanced Mechanics Module 6 Electromagnetism Module 7 The Nature of Light Module 8 From the Universe to the Atom
+- The Nature of Light

+- From the Universe to the Atom

 Students are provided with 15 hours of course time for depth studies in both Year 11 and Year 12.
 During this time students may undertake an investigation/activity that allows for the further development of one or more scientific concepts.